MitaliJain23/TSF-GRIP-Basic_Banking_System/README.md

-# TSF-GRIP-Basic_Banking_System
+# BasicBankingSystem
-The Sparks Foundation (GRIP) Internship Project : Basic Banking System - A web application used to transfer money between multiple users.
+Sparks Foundation Web Development Internship Project : Basic Banking System website -

-Stack used - Front-end : HTML, CSS, Bootstrap & Javascript -
-Back-end : PHP -
-Database : MySQL
+A web application used to tranfer money between multiple users and also record the banking transactions/ activities.

+## The website has the following specification -
+  Start with a dummy data for upto 10 customers.
+  Customers table with basic fields such as name, email, current balance etc.
+ Transaction status:
+ Transfer table/ Transfer History which records all the transactions

-Flow of the Website : Home Page > View all Customers > Select and View one Customer > Transfer Money > Select Customer to transfer to > View all Customers > View Transaction History.
+Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.